Neuroscience, B.S.

 A degree in neuroscience places SLU students in an excellent position to address the basic science of brain function.
 It offers many possibilities for applications within medicine, science and industry.
 Saint Louis University's neuroscience major offers courses that further the understanding of psychiatric, neurological and developmental disorders with the goal of developing innovative treatment options through basic and applied research.

-Neuroscience is an appropriate major for students planning to continue their postgraduate education in neuroscience or related professional fields.
+Neuroscience is an appropriate major for students planning for postgraduate education in neuroscience or related professional fields.

 Program Highlights